 You no doubt have some hydrogen peroxide in your medicine cabinet and use it on minor cuts and scrapes, but did you know that you can use hydrogen peroxide in the garden?
 Find out how to use hydrogen peroxide for plants in this article.

 If your soil is highly alkaline, adding sulphur, peat moss, sawdust, or aluminum sulfate can help neutralize it.
 Rather than messing with products to alter the soil pH, you can simply add plants suitable for alkaline soil.
 This article will help with that.

-As time goes by, your may be completely different from the easy to work loamy soil you once had.
-It may be hard, compacted, clay-like and slow to drain.
+As time goes by, you may be completely different from the easy-to-work loamy soil you once had.
+It may be hard, compacted, clay-like, and slow to drain.
 Learn about plants for compacted soil should amending not be in your current plans.
 Click here for more info.

 Balanced fertilizer is indicated with the same numbers showing that equal amounts of macro-nutrients are present in the product.
 Knowing when to use a balanced fertilizer can help reduce any of the mystery behind these numbers.
 This article will help.